Back to Blog

 Authentication and User Management

-• User registration (email or social login)
+• User registration (email or single social login)

 • Login and logout